Skip to Content

 Gay cafes in Bogota

 Aside from all the bars and restaurants, Bogota has some nice gay cafes that offer up both food and drinks.
-These were our favourite gay cafes in Bogota:
+These were our favorite gay cafes in Bogota:

-• Village Cafe: this is such a quirky, colourful gay cafe/bar, with pink lighting, stained glass windows, and a lot of fabulous purple!
-Village cafe opens at 4 pm and is a great place to come for a quiet cocktail, a delicious light meal and to listen to music that isn't too loud to hear yourself think.
+• Village Cafe: this is such a quirky, colorful gay cafe/bar, with pink lighting, stained glass windows, and a lot of fabulous purple!
+Village Cafe opens at 4 pm and is a great place to come for a quiet cocktail, a delicious light meal, and to listen to music that isn't too loud to hear yourself think.
 The staff are very friendly and welcoming.
 It's located at Career 8 No. 64 – 29.

 • Estacion Cafe: this is a more intimate gay bar in Bogota and ideal to come for a few cocktails before heading to the almighty Theatron!
 You can also have a meal of delicious filet mignon or cordon bleu before going out to party.
 Estacion has a cover charge of 6,000 pesos ($2) and is open every day from midday (from 4 pm on Saturday/Sunday) until 3 am.
 It is located at Calle 62 #7-13.